 Wellington Cosplay Photo Fest (WCPF) aims to bring together cosplay and photography communities in Wellington to create incredible artwork together, and foster new working relationships between artists.

-As a cosplayer attending WCPF 2021 you will be assigned a minimum of two shoots with photographers selected at random.
+As a cosplayer attending WCPF 2022 you will be assigned a minimum of one shoot with a photographer selected at random.
 Please be aware that not every assigned shoot partner may be your first choice, however the aim of this event is to forge new connections and opportunities – think of it as a good opportunity to step outside your comfort zone!

 Some things to remember…

 - Not everyone you work with at the event will be highly experienced; please be patient with newcomers and treat everyone with respect and patience.

 - Shooting cosplayers is a little different than shooting fashion or glamour – it’s very character driven, and getting an idea of the character before the shoot is a must.
 Models, remember to communicate clearly to your photographer what mood/personality you are conveying.

 - All participants are encouraged to put their own safety first and foremost – bring a chaperone or friend to a shoot if you like (this goes for both models and photographers), just give the other party a heads up!
 Especially if they’re driving you somewhere.

 - If you have realistic military gear or prop weapons, do not hold your photoshoot in a public place.
 WCPF takes no responsibility for any mishaps involving members of the public mistaking prop weapons for real ones – there’s no reason you can’t get amazing photos with this kind of gear, but it must be in private with no chance of members of the public being alarmed.

 - COMMUNICATE WITH YOUR SHOOT PARTNER.
 Do not ghost your model or photographer and expect them to be okay with it.
 Be courteous and if you’re having trouble with scheduling or logistics, let your partner know.